 Interior photo of the indoor ski slope

 The world’s first DreamWorks Park, at 300,000 square feet, plus a 225,000-square-foot indoor water park next door, will each be the largest of their kind in North America, and will feature zones dedicated to Kung Fu Panda, Madagascar and Shrek.
-The first indoor ski and snowboard park in the Western Hemisphere will be 16 stories high, and will be accompanied by a lounge and ski-themed shopping area.
+Big SNOW American Dream will be the first indoor ski and snowboard park in the Western Hemisphere will be 16 stories high, and will be accompanied by a lounge and ski-themed shopping area.
 A 1,500-seat performing arts venue will play host to a Cirque du Soleil show based on the music of a to-be-announced pop superstar.
 Rounding out the experience are an indoor ice skating rink, a 300-foot-tall observation wheel, a bowling alley, an aquarium, a mini golf course, and a 26-screen dine-in movie theater featuring technology that coordinates scents with scenes on the screen.

 Once all is said and done, American Dream will have cost upwards of $5.2 billion, making it, by the owner’s own estimate, the most expensive retail project on earth.
 Its marketers are counting on tourists to make up 50% of the 40 million visitors projected to visit annually.
 They are focusing particular attention on the affluent Chinese tourist, for whom the current most-visited attraction in the New York City area is the Woodbury Common outlet mall in Central Valley.
 But critics suggest a suburban New Jersey mall, no matter how flashy, may be a hard sell to the typical New York City visitor.